CurtisNewbie/jvisual-notes/README.md

 Then in JVisualVM:

-1. Select `Add Remote Host`, and enter the ip address of the application
+1. Select `Add Remote Host` and enter the ip address of the application
-2. Select `Add JMX Connection`, and enter the port that you specified above in those JVM arguments
+2. Select `Add JMX Connection` and enter the port that you specified above in those JVM arguments